 Blossoming Birth Community Doula Training Program

-Our community-based doula training (CBDT) program prepares local individuals to serve families within their own communities.
+Our Blossoming Birth training program prepares individuals in to serve families within their own communities.

-At OKBEI, our goal is to increase the number of well-trained, caring doulas that are of and from the communities where high rates of maternal health disparities are most common.
+At OKBEI, our goal is to increase the number of well-trained, caring doulas that are of and from the communities where maternal healthcare is most needed.
 By educating and preparing local doulas to serve the communities they know and love, we can create nurturing, safe, and joyful birthing experiences for all.

 The effectiveness of community-based doulas emerges out of the trusting relationship between the doula and the client, established through the months of pregnancy, birth and early infant care, when support is most valuable to improving the health of parent and child.

-Consistent, dedicated efforts to center the client’s experiences and promote their self-advocacy help reduce maternal health disparities.
+Consistent, dedicated efforts to center the client’s experiences and promote their self-advocacy help reduce maternal health dangers.
 Our program trains qualified applicants to serve as community-based doulas in their communities.

-The program consists of a 63-hour course through Tulsa Technology Center and a 150-hour hands-on apprenticeship, ensuring that trainees graduate as certified doulas with extensive practice supporting expectant birthing parents and families, thus promoting happier, healthier, and more equitable birth experiences for all families in Oklahoma.
+In Tulsa the program consists of a 63-hour course through Tulsa Technology Center and a 75-hour hands-on apprenticeship, ensuring that trainees graduate as certified doulas with extensive practice supporting expectant birthing parents and families, thus promoting happier, healthier, and more equitable birth experiences for all families in Oklahoma.

 Our Community-Based Doula Training Program is the only program of its kind in Oklahoma.
 It is designed to prepare qualified local applicants to serve their communities.
 Sessions include: